 For advice, contact our Swarm Co-ordinator – Jeremy Percy on 07799 698568

-Please make sure that what you have found are honey bees by using the following guide:
+Please ensure that what you have found are Honey Bees and not Bumble Bees or Wasps, before contacting us by using the following guide:

-- Bumblebees do not swarm.
+do not swarm.
 Most people can recognise bumblebees they are much bigger and fewer than honey bees with layer of hairs on their bodies which is usually banded black and yellow (or orange or red) and the traffic at the nest entrance will consist of only a few bees a minute, whereas a busy hive will have almost a cloud of bees at the entrance.
-A common bumble bee in recent years is the Tree Bumblebee (Bombus Hypnorum) with its distinctive ginger thorax and white tail, which often take up residence in bird boxes.
-We will be unable to help you with a bumble bee problem.
-The bees will disappear over winter and are unlikely to return to the same location so if possible enjoy them for the summer.